corvec/kokoro-fastapi-web/README.md

     git clone https://github.com/corvec/kokoro-fastapi-web.git
     cd kokoro-fast-api-web
     ```

-2. Install the required dependencies.
-   It's recommended to use a virtual environment, e.g., `venv` or `conda`.
+2. It's recommended, but not required, to use a virtual environment, e.g., `venv`, `conda`, or `uv`.
+   These instructions are for `venv` and may need to be adjusted if you're using Windows:
     ```bash
+    python -m venv .venv
+    source .venv/bin/activate
+    ```

+3. Install the required dependencies.
+    ```bash
     pip install -r requirements.txt
     ```

-3. Run the Gradio interface.
+4. Run the Gradio interface.
     ```bash
     python app.py
     ```

 ## Usage